-Best PC games to buy 2020: The top games to add to your collection
+Best PC games to buy 2022: Fantastic games to add to your collection

 - Developer: Infinity Ward

-Call of Duty Modern Warfare is getting a fresh new outing and is going back to its roots.
-This time around there's a gripping single-player campaign, co-op gameplay and, of course, multiplayer mode.
+Call of Duty Modern Warfare 2 follows on from the previous Modern Warfare outing from 2019 with a gripping single-player campaign, co-op gameplay and, of course, multiplayer mode.

-Infinity Ward has really pulled out all the stops with this one in our mind.
-It feels very much like the original Modern Warfare did back in 2007.
-Less jetpacks, much more serious stealth action.
+Once again, the COD team have delivered a real winner with a game that feels very much like the original Modern Warfare did back in 2007.
 Fans of the older Call of Duty games will enjoy this one for sure.
-Once you've finished the campaign, there's multiple co-op levels to play and a rejuvenated multiplayer experience that includes a 64-player mode called Ground War.

 Metro Exodus